-This series of posts details how it came to be that American Laser Clinics hired an armed guard to prevent a physician from seeing his own patients.
+This series of posts details how it came to be that American Laser Clinics hired an armed guard to stand in a physicians waiting room and prevent him from seeing his own patients.

 In November of 2005 I was contacted by Dr. Vaugn Moody, the medical director of an American Laser Center in Draper, Utah.
 (Yep.
 The same ALC that's running the laser hair removal infomercials.)
 Dr. Moody had been the medical director for ALC and had built out a new clinic in Draper.
 ALC had moved with him and were renting 4 treatment rooms and a front desk area.
 ALC had a staff of about six young women (early 20's) who were generally autonomous.
 About medical spa franchises.